Chris Hipkins: Domestic politics

-The 2023 New Zealand Budget, presented on 18 May 2023, was regarded as cementing Hipkins's dedication to a "no-frills" welfare programme to combat cost of living.
-The budget included many sweeping initiatives to support lower-middle class New Zealanders, including $618.6 million to scrap NZ$5 prescription fees, $1.2 billion to extend 20 free early childhood education hours to include two year olds, $327 million on free public transport for under-13 year olds, and permanent half-price fees for under-25 year olds, and $402 million on expanding the Warmer Kiwi Homes plan.
-The latter will subsidise heating, insulation, hot water heat pumps, and LED lamps.
-The budget will also allocate NZ$1.9b from the Climate Emergency Response Fund on emissions reductions and adaptation measures.
-The budget also included a "huge funding boost" for Te Matatini, putting it on par with the Royal New Zealand Ballet and the New Zealand Symphony Orchestra for the first time in over 50 years.
+The 2023 New Zealand budget, presented on 18 May 2023, was regarded as cementing Hipkins's dedication to a "no-frills" welfare programme focusing on the cost of living.
+The budget included many sweeping initiatives to support lower-middle class New Zealanders, including $618.6 million to scrap $5 prescription fees, $1.2 billion to extend 20 free early childhood education hours to include two year olds, $327 million on free public transport for under-13 year olds, and permanent half-price fees for under-25 year olds, and $402 million on expanding the Warmer Kiwi Homes plan.
+The latter would subsidise heating, insulation, hot water heat pumps, and LED lamps.
+The budget also allocated $1.9b from the Climate Emergency Response Fund on emissions reductions and adaptation measures.
+It also included a "huge funding boost" for Te Matatini, putting it on par with the Royal New Zealand Ballet and the New Zealand Symphony Orchestra for the first time in over 50 years.